greggersaurus/OpenSteamController/vcf_wired_controller_d0g_57bf5c10.bin.md

 * 0x10000200
     * Initialized to specific values starting at step 33912
     * Possibly checked by CT32B1 IRQ
+    * Checked by main path after WFI - Used to signal shutdown?
 * ...
+* 0x1000025c
+    * Checked by main path after WFI - Used to signal shutdown?
+* 0x1000025d
+    * Checked by main path after WFI - Used to signal shutdown?
+    * Presumably some interrupt handler sets this to something after some setup has occurred?
 * 0x10001c1c - Initialized to specific values starting at step 33912
 * 0x10001c20 - Initial Stack Pointer? (counts down?)
 * 0x200040f4 may be checked by IP_USB_IRQ to see if it is 0 or not